kubernetes-retired/kube-aws/README.md

 - [AWS CloudFormation resource types](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html)

+Please feel free to reach out to the kube-aws community on: [#kube-aws in the kubernetes slack](https://kubernetes.slack.com/messages/C5GP8LPEC/)

 ## Kubernetes Incubator

 This is a [Kubernetes Incubator project](https://github.com/kubernetes/community/blob/master/incubator.md).
 The project was established 2017-03-15.
 The incubator team for the project is: